Monkestation/monke-wiki/guides/standard-operating-procedure.md

 ## Assistants

 - Your job is to assist other positions, get your space legs, learn how to use your hands, etc. Greytiding is a punishable offense, so don't do it.
 Even better, get a job from the HOP as they will know what is in need and can get you setup on something that is helpful to the station as a whole.
+Who knows, you might learn something that you actually wanna do.

 ## Chief Engineer